esperanca/personal_website/src/pages/cases/babylon.md

 1. Drive the strategy and adoption of their design system
 2. Enable innovation and collaboration across design disciplines and product teams

-I hired and developed the Design System team, designed the strategy and pitched for funding, integrated the work within the design practice and was responsible to drive the adoption of Design System in all products.
+I built and led the Design System team, developed the strategy, secured funding, and integrated it into the product development process, driving its adoption across all products.

-### Vision and value proposition of the design system
+### Selling the value of the design system

 For Babylon's design and product leadership, the design system represented a strategic asset to accelerate value delivery to patients.
 After auditing the current system and working with tech and brand outlining a strategy, I presented the pitch to the CEO:

 > "By adopting unified component libraries, we can reduce the time from idea to code by 20%."

-This value proposition aligned with the company focus on operational efficiency and rapid market responsiveness.
-Due to decentralised nature of product and tech teams. our biggest challenge was to integrate new ways of working in the established product development cycle.
+This was in alignment with the company focus on operational efficiency, rapid market responsiveness and desire to provide a fully accessible digital experience.

+Due to decentralised nature of product and tech teams at the time, our biggest challenge was to integrate new ways of working in the established product development cycle.

 ## Approach